makeandbuild/vessl/README.md

 * create and execute fixtures for loading data
 * perform validation logic with the data services
 * integrate with RESTful services
-* configuration via an environment name - this will allow for resource matching for a property file included in the classpath
+* configuration via an environment name or a propertyfile to allow for environment specific configurations without requiring seperate war packaging
-* configuration via a propertyfile - the passed system property to the jvm will be used to load this property file

 Make & Build Vessl is licensed under the Apache Public License, Version 2.0 (see [LICENSE](./LICENSE))